The COVID-19 pandemic has had a brutal effect and has dramatically changed trends and the regulatory environment.

-Typically, the security agreement and/or indenture, as well as the inter-creditor agreement, provide that only the security agent has the right to enforce the security documents in its capacity as agent and also as joint and several creditor, thus being the only entity registered as beneficiary of the security and the only entity legally entitled to enforce the security.
+Typically, the security agreement and/or indenture, as well as the inter-creditor agreement, provide that only the security agent has the right to enforce the security documents in its capacity as agent and also as joint and several creditor, thus being the only entity registered as beneficiary of the security and the entity entitled to enforce the security.

 Loans can be transferred through an assignment of credits or by way of an assignment of contractual position.